sachin17git/Twitter-Sentiment-Markov-Models/README.md

 # Twitter-Sentiment-Markov-Models
 Using Markov models to classify sentiment for Covid-19 tweets.
 ##
+This is just a `First-order` markov model, performance can be improved by increasing the order of markov models.

 | Metrics | `Training` | `Validation` |
 | --- | --- | --- |